TikhonJelvis/RL-book/chapter7/chapter7.md

 * One risky asset and one riskless asset.
 * Finite number of time steps (discrete-time setting akin to Section [-@sec:discrete-asset-alloc]).
-* No consumption (i.e., no extraction from the investment portfolio) until the end of the finite horizon.
+* No consumption (i.e., no extraction from the investment portfolio) until the end of the finite horizon, and hence, without loss of generality, we set the discount factor equal to 1.
-* Arbitrary distribution of return for the risky asset, allowing the distribution of returns to change in time (expressed as `risky_return_distributions: Sequence[Distribution[float]]` in the code below).
+* Arbitrary distribution of return for the risky asset, and allowing the distribution of returns to change in time (expressed as `risky_return_distributions: Sequence[Distribution[float]]` in the code below).
 * Allowing the return on the riskless asset to vary in time (expressed as `riskless_returns: Sequence[float]` in the code below).
 * Arbitrary Utility Function (expressed as `utility_func: Callable[[float], float]` in the code below).
 * Finite number of choices of investment amounts in the risky asset at each time step (expressed as `risky_alloc_choices: Sequence[float]` in the code below).